Deutschland bleiche Mutter – Germany Pale Mother (1980)

 It would be very hard for me not to watch a movie starring Sean Bean and that is why I was looking forward to Age of Heroes a movie based on the true story of Ian Fleming’s Commando Unit.
 Lucky yesterday wasn’t one of my impatient days or I wouldn’t have finished it.
 It would have been too bad as the movie improves considerably after the first 15 extremely dodgy minutes are over.
 But, judging from the ratings on IMDb, people didn’t forgive the movie its beginning…

 Age of Heroes follows a British special forces unit on a crucial mission called “Operation Grendel”.
 The men, being part of Ian Fleming‘s so-called Commando unit, one of the first special forces units, have undergone a very hard training.
-They are led by a hard but funny training officer (William Houston) and their highly appreciated leader Sgt Jones (Sean Bean).
+They are led by a hard but funny training officer (William Houston) and their highly appreciated leader Major Jones (Sean Bean).
 Jones is one of the best leaders I’ve seen in a war movie.
 He is tough but just, clever, courageous and not without kindness.
 Part of the unit is the Norwegian born American Steinar (Axel Hennie, Max Manus).
 This makes a lot of sense as the mission takes place behind enemy lines in occupied Norway.
 The Commando unit will have to drop in Norway and get some German radars in order to analyze them.
 The whole operation has been planned and is closely supervised by Ian Fleming (James D’Arcy) in London.
 A lot of what he experienced during the war when he was an assistant of the Director of Naval Intelligence was later used in his James Bond novels.

 Needless to say that this was a dangerous suicide mission and, typical for this type of endeavor, many things went wrong and people died.
 As we get to know the characters well before they go on their mission, we care for them.
-One of them is introduced early, in the unfortunately weird beginning that takes place in Normandy, and we get to know and like the others in the British training camp.
+One of them is introduced early, in the unfortunately weird beginning that takes place in France, and we get to know and like the others in the British training camp.

 All in all it was an entertaining movie if somewhat flawed.
 It is flawed because it reminded me of some recent Resistance movies and lack of originality is a flaw.
 But it was also flawed because the film makers seem not to have been decided whether they wanted this to be more of an action or more of a war flick.
 The story is a war story but the movie is told like an action film.